-- Plan Bay Area 2050: Promote the implementation of Plan Bay Area 2050 environmental goals, including the re-scoping of the Priority Conservation Area (PCA) program.
-Seek to ensure implementation of the plan curbs urban boundary expansion and more fully integrates open space preservation and stewardship. - Regional Housing Needs Allocation: Ensure regional housing allocations and zoned housing locations do not impact sensitive habitats, wildlife corridors, and areas at high risk for wildfire. - Regional Collaboration: Expand funding and enhance opportunities for regional collaboration and coordination of conservation and public access plans. - Active Transportation Programs: Expand funding for the construction of bicycle/pedestrian paths, installation of bike racks and other projects and programs that make walking or biking easier, safer and more convenient.
+- Plan Bay Area 2050: Monitor to ensure that the implementation of Plan Bay Area 2050's environmental strategy Expand Access to Parks and Open Space continues to pursue urban growth boundaries, protect and manage high-value conservation lands, and expand parks, trails and recreation facilities.
+In addition, actively participate in the re-scoping of the Priority Conservation Area (PCA) program to ensure District priorities are supported. - Regional Housing Needs Allocation: Ensure regional housing allocations and zoned housing locations do not impact sensitive habitats, wildlife corridors, and areas at high risk for wildfire. - Regional Collaboration: Expand funding and enhance opportunities for regional collaboration and coordination of conservation and public access plans. - Active Transportation Programs: Expand funding for the construction of bicycle/pedestrian paths, installation of bike racks and other projects and programs that make walking or biking easier, safer and more convenient.
 Promote funding and support for natural surface recreation trails as a means for the public to access and enjoy natural landscapes. - Public Transit to Increase Public Open Space Access (aka "Transit to Trails"): Support the expansion of funding for public transit options to access public open space and parks.